Powerbase makes it easy to send email to a group. When you create the group, simply check off the "Mailing List" checkbox:

 How do we avoid this problem?

-You can avoid this problem by creating separate mailing list groups.
+You can avoid this problem by creating separate groups - one for the mailing list and one for internal use.

 Taking the example above: